 Pollen, poor air quality, thunderstorms, and high humidity can trigger summertime asthma attacks.^{7,8} Teach patients and parents how to prevent summertime asthma exacerbations in themselves and their children (Box 2^{7,9}).
-The frequency of asthma exacerbations increases in the early fall.
 Review asthma management plans with patients and parents and make adjustments if needed before school opens.
 For more information, see Managing Asthma.